09jayy/Portfolio-Website/README.md

 <img src="READMEimages/blog-user-view.png" alt="viewBlog.php page when regular user is logged in" style="width: 40vw">
 <img src="READMEimages/blog-admin-view.png" alt="viewBlog.php page when admin user is logged in" style="width: 40vw"><br>
-Left image shows the page when logged in as a regular user, right images shows the page when logged in as an admin.
+First image shows the page when logged in as a regular user, second image shows the page when logged in as an admin.

 ### Experience Page